Bartekl-13/BladeFi/README.md

 </br></br>
 The liquidity in the protocol is provided by LPs - liquidity providers, who earn share tokens (vUSDC) with a 1:1 ratio to supplied tokens (USDC).
 </br></br>
 In this simplified implementation of a protocol, no fees or P&L payouts are calculated.
+This means that it is not profitable for both LPs and traders.
 </br></br>
 The realtime value of liquidity pools and open interest are tracked, to ensure no money meant for a beneficiary of a successful trade is taken out of the system before payout.